sunsingerus/site-sunsingerus/_posts/2018-02-04-how-to-archive-git-repo.md

 post_date: 2018-02-04 18:51:39
 ---
 <h5>Intro</h5>
-Suppose e have the following git repo
+Suppose we have the following git repo
 <pre>
 .git/
 dict/